slowernews/wisdom-tldr/README.md

 > *'There is no coming to consciousness without pain.<br>
 People will do anything, no matter how absurd, in order to avoid facing their own Soul.'*

-> *'You cannot use your personality type as an excuse.'*
+> *'You cannot use your personality type as a\n excuse.'*

 > *'You'll never be as young as you are today.'*

 <!--
+“Fear is the mind eater”

+Reframe Fears as Fiction
+In AA, they define fear as “False evidence appearing real”.\

 Be careful not to let fear paralyze you either.
 Realize that on the other side of every fear is a stronger, more powerful, and more grounded man.
 Embrace the fear and achieve your dream life.